tfabris/SynoSecureErase/README.md

          ssh admin@mySynologyName.local   (log back in)
          sudo -s                          (become the super user that launched dd above)

-    Here you can optionally do any of the following:
+    Here, you can optionally do any of the following:

          top                          (list processes, and find the PID of the dd command) q                            (quit the top command)